basakoral/basakoral.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year PhD student in the <a href='https://www.uu.nl/en/research/interaction/visualization-and-graphics'>Visualization and Graphics group</a> at <a href='https://www.uu.nl/en'>Utrecht University</a> under supervision of Dr. Evanthia Dimara and Prof. Alexandru Telea.
+I am a fourth-year PhD student in the <a href='https://www.uu.nl/en/research/interaction/visualization-and-graphics'>Visualization and Graphics group</a> at <a href='https://www.uu.nl/en'>Utrecht University</a> under supervision of Dr. Evanthia Dimara and Prof. Alexandru Telea.

 I am Başak and prefer to be addressed with she and her pronouns.